lewagonjapan/programming4everybody/README.md

 ## Welcome!

-This repository contains all the files you'll see during the webinars of the course Programming for Everybody hosted by [Le Wagon](https://www.lewagon.com).
+This repository contains all the files you'll see during the webinars of the course Programming for Everybody hosted by [Le Wagon Tokyo](https://www.lewagon.com/tokyo).
 Welcome aboard! 🎉

 #### ⚠️ IMPORTANT